Adroiti/docs-for-code-review-tools/Pylint-line-too-long.md

-Pattern: Line too long
+Pattern: Line is too long

 Issue: -

 ## Description
 Your source code should not contain very long lines.
-If you have very long lines you should break it up into multiple lines.
-When code is not easily visible it's difficult to understand what it does.
+The default wrapping in most tools disrupts the visual structure of the code, making it more difficult to understand.
 Use the `\` character at the end of a line to tell the Python interpreter that the statement continues on the next line.
 Here is an example of how to break up a long boolean expression into three lines.

 ```python
   if ( ((blah < 0 ) and (grr > 234)) \
        or ((foo == 3456) and (grr <= 4444)) \